 I built up my portfolio by shooting my friends in unsigned bands who were supporting bigger signed bands, which is a great way to practice without having too much pressure on producing results!
 Failing that, just turn up to smaller venues with your camera (perhaps email the venue first, asking if it’s okay to bring your camera in) and just shoot the bands there.
 They will appreciate that you’re using initiative and will probably be happy to promote you on their page if they like what you do!
 That’s how I started and it’s the best way in.
 Just be patient and things will come.
 I’m still learning new things every day, so always be open to new photographic opportunities!

-How do I go about obtaining photopasses for bigger shows?
+How do I go about obtaining photopasses for bigger music shows?

 Where did you study photography?

-I never did, I’m entirely self-taught.
+I’ve never studied photography, I’m entirely self-taught.
 There are a lot of great guides and tutorials available online - Google is your friend!
 Trial and error also has a huge part to play in my learning process.
-That’s the beauty of digital photography, it doesn’t cost anything to keep clicking away until you find your perfect settings!
+That’s the beauty of digital photography, it doesn’t cost anything to keep clicking away until you find what works for you!

 Should I study photography at uni?